 Matthew L. Keegan

-Until July 2019, Matthew L. Keegan worked on the theorization of fictive writing in pre-modern Arabic.
-He holds a PhD from New York University and an M.Phil from the University of Cambridge, UK, and is now the Moinian Assistant Professor in Asian and Middle Eastern Cultures at Barnard College of Columbia University.
+Matthew L. Keegan worked on the theorization of fictive writing in pre-modern Arabic.
+In 2019, he became the Moinian Assistant Professor in Asian and Middle Eastern Cultures at Barnard College of Columbia University.

 CeDiS

-The Center for Digital Systems (CeDiS) is the competence center for e-learning, e-research and multimedia at the University Library of Freie Universität Berlin.
-CeDiS supports all university institutions in the use of digital media and technologies in teaching and research.
+The Center for Digital Systems (CeDiS) is the competence center for e-learning, e-research and multimedia at Freie Universität Berlin, supporting all inhouse institutions in the use of digital media and technologies in teaching and research.

 Bibliotheca Arabica